wagtail/wagtail/docs/building_your_site/djangodevelopers.rst

 .. note::
     This documentation is currently being written.

 Wagtail requires a little careful setup to define the types of content that you want to present through your website.
 The basic unit of content in Wagtail is the ``Page``, and all of your page-level content will inherit basic webpage-related properties from it.
-But for the most part, you will be defining content yourself, through the contruction of Django models using Wagtail's ``Page`` as a base.
+But for the most part, you will be defining content yourself, through the construction of Django models using Wagtail's ``Page`` as a base.

 Wagtail organizes content created from your models in a tree, which can have any structure and combination of model objects in it.
 Wagtail doesn't prescribe ways to organize and interrelate your content, but here we've sketched out some strategies for organizing your models.